Marinmairnmarin/Marinmairnmarin.github.io/publications.md

 </iframe>

-*Interpretation.*
+**Interpretation**
-Although calories are fairly evenly spread across mid-range ratings, we observe a modest uptick in average calories at the highest rating bins.
-This suggests that while some home cooks prefer lighter recipes, there is a segment of users who reward richer, higher-calorie dishes with top scores—justifying calories as a useful feature in our prediction model.
+The ratings distribution for low-calorie and medium-calorie recipes isrelatively balanced, as they appear across the entire rating spectrum.
+However, we observed a modest uptick in average calories at the highest rating bins.
+This might suggests that there is a segment of users who reward richer, higher-calorie dishes with top scores—justifying calories as a useful feature in our prediction model.

 ---